artsycoder533/1st-Third/README.md

 ## My Process

 To start the project I first thought about the different pieces I would need to make up the site.
 I setup the file structure and added seperate folders for components, images, pages, and utilities.
-I installed React Router v6, Styled Components, React Icons
+I installed React Router v6, Styled Components, React Icons.
+I first setup the Hero Section and then moved to the Hero.

 ### Built With